 - or tiredness.

-The time that passes between food consumption and the actual presence of the virus, is known as the incubation period.
-During this period microbes are passed through the stomach and into the intestine where they attach the cells that line the intestinal wall.
-They then being to multiply.
+The term “incubation period” refers to the amount of time that must elapse between the consumption of food and the manifestation of the virus in the body.
+Microbes make their way through the stomach and into the intestine during this time, where they attach themselves to the cells that line the intestinal wall.
+After that, they started to reproduce.